Luluno01/BungeeSafeguard/README.md

 Lazy-whitelist and lazy-blacklist work in a very similar way.
 Let's take lazy-whitelist as example, and you will understand how both of them work.
 Lazy-whitelist is a different list from the plain whitelist you access via `whitelist add` and `whitelist remove`.
 Upon record addition, username is added to lazy-whitelist rather than translated UUID, which may take some considerable time or even fail to translate.
 What's more, because the translation requests are sent to Mojang, implicitly requiring that the server is running in online mode (unless you hijack the requests and redirect them to your own authentication server).
 The workaround (or maybe it is actually a great feature) is not to do the translation immediately but to save the username in a temporary list, i.e. lazy-whitelist.
 Because server will be told the UUID of the player upon client connection (if I am right), we are able to lazily translate username to UUID without sending HTTP request.
 In other words, usernames in lazy-whitelist are translated into UUIDs and moved to whitelist (the plain one) once the server knows the corresponding UUID of the username, i.e. when player with the username connect to the server for the first time.

 In this way, offline servers should be able to use this plugin painlessly.

+## Operation Confirmation

+**By default**, BungeeSafeguard will **NOT** ask for confirmation of records addition/removal commands.
+If you want to be cautious, set the config entry `confirm` to `true`.
+Then you will need to use `whitelist confirm` (or `blacklist confirm`) to confirm your last issued `whitelist`-accessing (or `blacklist`-accessing) command in **10 seconds**.

+For example, suppose that you are using the default configuration file `config.yml` (to switch to a different configuration file, use command [bungeesafeguard load](#bungeesafeguard-load)).
+You just enabled confirmation and want to add the player `DummyPlayer` to the whitelist by executing the command `whitelist add DummyPlayer`.
+Then you will be asked:

+> Are you sure you want to add the following Minecraft player(s) to the whitelist in the config file config.yml?
+>   DummyPlayer
+> Please use /whitelist confirm in 10s to confirm

+If you everything looks fine for you, use `whitelist confirm` in 10 seconds and `DummyPlayer` will be added into the whitelist.

+*This feature is added as requested by issue #6.*

 ## Important Notes